Sa74/STBookTransition/README.md

     }
 ```

-Here you go you are all setup for performing cool Cube Transition in you app 👍
+Here you go you are all setup for performing cool Book Transition in you app 👍

 ## Author